 - Number of Sessions: 7 - (no class August 28th)

-We are delighted that Faber author, BBC National Short Story Award winner, and long-time Reader favourite Clare Wigfall is offering a new round of her ever-popular writing workshop.
+We are delighted that Faber author, BBC National Short Story Award winner, and long-time Reader favourite Clare Wigfall is back for Autumn 2019 with a new round of her ever-popular writing workshop.
 With over a decade of teaching experience, Clare has developed a method that guarantees to inspire your imagination and consistently brings extraordinary results.
 Whether you are an experienced writer or a total beginner, her intention is to break down the barriers that inhibit, so that the creative process can come naturally.
 Under her gentle guidance, this perfectly-structured course will allow you to develop a body of new work and experiment with different techniques.
 You’ll be amazed at what you produce.
-By design, this course does not include a formal workshopping element, but does allow for opportunities to share your work.
+By design, Part One of this course does not include a formal workshopping element, but does allow for opportunities to share your work.
 You’ll also be introduced to inspirational and thought-provoking fiction by established authors and will have a chance to hone your critical skills through group discussion of these texts.
 Clare’s workshops have a proven track record of inspiring her students to produce award-winning, publishable writing, and the final workshop will discuss practical tips for taking your writing further.
 This course will work you hard and provide challenges and surprises, but it also promises lots of fun and laughter, as well as much stimulation and encouragement from the others in the group.

-To sign up, email firstname.lastname@example.org.
+To sign up contact firstname.lastname@example.org